R2Northstar/ModdingDocs/docs/source/native/async.rst

 When you want your thread to die on a given event, you can use ``entity.EndSignal( "OnMultipleDeaths" )``; when said signal is set, thread will end (after calling any `OnThreadEnd` methods).

-.. cpp:function:: void RegisterSignal( string signal )

-    Registers a Signals to use on any entity

-.. cpp:class:: CBaseEntity

-    :doc:`../reference/respawn/entities`

-    .. cpp:function:: void ConnectOutput( string signal, void functionref( entity trigger, entity activator, entity caller, var value ) callback )

-        Register a callback that executes when the ``signal`` has been fired on this Entity

-    .. cpp:function:: void DisconnectOutput( string event, void functionref( entity trigger, entity activator, entity caller, var value ) callback )

-        Disconnects the callback from the signal.

-	.. cpp:function:: void AddOutput( string outputName, string | entity target, string inputName, string parameter = "", float delay = 0, float maxFires = 0 )

-		Connects an output on this entity to an input on another entity via code.
-The ``target`` can be a name or a named entity.

-	.. cpp:function:: void Fire( string signal, string param = "", float delay = 0, entity activator = null, entity caller = null )

-		Fire a signal on this entity, with optional parm and delay

-	.. cpp:function:: void FireNow( string output, string param = "", float delay = 0, entity activator = null, entity caller = null )

-		Fire a signal on this entity, with optional parm and delay (synchronous)

 Flags
 ^^^^^^^^^^